RK-12 Microphone Capsule

 The RK-12 is an edge-terminated, large-diaphragm microphone capsule made to reproduce the sound of the AKG CK-12.
 It is an excellent complement to a modern C12-style tube microphone mod, such as for the Apex 460 or Alctron T-11A, and is a superior choice for any vocal or voiceover microphone.

-The only place to buy an actual RK-12 is on this page.
-The "RK-12" product name is not generic; the "R" stands for Roswell Pro Audio.
-This product name has been adopted by competitors and scammers.
+The only place to buy a genuine RK-12 is on this page.
+The "RK-12" product name is not generic; the "R" stands for Roswell Pro Audio, which we own and operate.
+The RK-12 product name has been adopted/stolen by competitors and scammers.
 Buyer beware!

 Each RK-12 is a dual-diaphragm capsule, suitable for use in multipattern microphones as well as Cardioid-only microphones.
-Prior to shipping, each capsule is individually tested in a 4m × 4m × 5m anechoic chamber.
-Matched pairs of RK-12 capsules include paper copies of their frequency charts.
+Prior to shipping, each capsule is individually tested for sensitivity and frequency response.
+Matched pairs of RK-12 capsules are also available for stereo miking applications.

 |Capsule diameter:||34 mm|

 |Diaphragm diameter:||27 mm|

 |Capsule depth:||12.4 mm|